 “Estelle loves to paint emotional pieces, that beckon the inner part of ourselves.
 She believes longing and desires that we hold are just under the surface can be released easily using abstraction.
 It is not what is seen in art but in ourselves, that is art’s greatest gift.”

+Estelle Asmodelle – Abstract Expressionism.
 Usually, Estelle’s works are larger canvases, while at other times some smaller works are on paper or cotton.
 Works are often inspired by hypnagogic states (the state between being awake and asleep) and take non-conventional forms that are designed to challenge artistic symbolism and archetypes.
-Estelle believes abstraction makes art truly a personal subjective experience, and as the there are no conventional forms or structures the viewer’s image is personal and unique.
+Estelle believes abstraction makes art a truly personal subjective experience, and as there are no conventional forms or structures the viewer’s image is personal and unique.